Gadsden Purchase: Ratification

-The land area included in the treaty is shown in the map at the head of the article, and in the national map in this section.
+The final version of the Gadsden Purchase Treaty defines the Mexico–United States border as follows:

+Beginning in the Gulf of Mexico, three leagues from land, opposite the mouth of the Rio Grande, as provided in the 5th article of the treaty of Guadalupe Hidalgo; thence, as defined in the said article, up the middle of that river to the point where the parallel of 31° 47' north latitude crosses the same; thence due west one hundred miles; thence south to the parallel of 31° 20' north latitude; thence along the said parallel of 31° 20' to the 111th meridian of longitude west of Greenwich; thence in a straight line to a point on the Colorado River twenty English miles below the junction of the Gila and Colorado rivers; thence up the middle of the said river Colorado until it intersects the present line between the United States and Mexico.

 This version of the treaty successfully passed the US Senate April 25, 1854, by a vote of 33 to 12.
 The reduction in territory was an accommodation of northern senators who opposed the acquisition of additional slave territory.
 In the final vote, northerners split 12 to 12.
 Gadsden took the revised treaty back to Santa Anna, who accepted the changes.
 The treaty went into effect June 30, 1854.

 While the land was available for construction of a southern railroad, the issue had become too strongly associated with the sectional debate over slavery to receive federal funding.
 Roberson wrote:

 The unfortunate debates in 1854 left an indelible mark on the course of national politics and the Pacific railroad for the remainder of the antebellum period.
 It was becoming increasingly difficult, if not outright impossible, to consider any proposal that could not somehow be construed as relating to slavery and, therefore, sectional issues.
 Although few people fully realized it at the close of 1854, sectionalism had taken such a firm, unrelenting hold on the nation that completion of an antebellum Pacific railroad was prohibited.
 Money, interest, and enthusiasm were devoted to emotion-filled topics, not the Pacific railroad.